mercedes-benz/foss/LEGAL_IMPRINT.md

 # Legal Imprint

+**Please find the current provider information with this [Link](https://github.com/Daimler/daimler-foss/blob/master/PROVIDER_INFORMATION.md).**

+**The below content will not be maintained any more.**

 This file contains Legal Disclaimers for linking in Issues and Pull Requests.

 ## Daimler TSS GmbH